British Virgin Islands

 General Visa Requirements:

-Visa-free entry applies to many nationalities for short stays.
-Visa-required nationals must apply in advance.
-The British Virgin Islands uses an online immigration/customs entry process for arrivals.
-Paid filming activity should be confirmed with Immigration and local authorities.
+Visa-free entry applies to many nationalities for short stays in the British Virgin Islands.
+Visa-required nationals must apply in advance before travel.
+The British Virgin Islands uses an online immigration and customs entry process for arrivals.
+Productions should ensure all travelling crew complete any required online entry declarations before arrival.
+Paid filming activity, professional production work, or extended production stays should be confirmed with Immigration, local authorities, and a local production partner before crew travel.
+Visitor entry does not automatically grant permission to conduct paid work or commercial filming activity.

 Required Documents: